Matthew Cox (footballer): Brentford

-2021–22
+2021–22 season

 On 22 July 2021, Cox transferred to the B team at Premier League club Brentford and signed three-year contract, with the option of a further year, for an undisclosed fee.
 He was called into the first team's St George's Park training camp during the 2021–22 pre-season and was assigned a first team squad number.
 As a result of a long-term injury suffered by first-choice goalkeeper David Raya in October 2021, Cox was promoted onto the first team substitutes' bench as backup for loanee Álvaro Fernández.
 Following the arrival of second loan goalkeeper Jonas Lössl in January 2022, Cox dropped back out of the matchday squad, but was frequently a member of the first team group.
 He made 18 B team appearances during the 2021–22 season.
 Cox was promoted into the first team squad in May 2022 and six weeks later he signed a new six-year contract, with a one-year option.

-2022–23
+2022–23 season

 Beginning 2022–23 as third-choice goalkeeper behind David Raya and new signing Thomas Strakosha, ankle injuries suffered by Strakosha during the season saw Cox serve as Raya's backup for 24 matches.
 He also made seven appearances during the B team's 2022–23 Premier League Cup-winning campaign.

-2023–24 and loan to Bristol Rovers
+2023–24 season and loan to Bristol Rovers

 On 25 July 2023, Cox joined League One club Bristol Rovers on loan for the duration of the 2023–24 season.
 He began the season as first-choice goalkeeper, but following a dip in form, he was dropped in favour of Jed Ward in late January 2024.
 Cox made just one further appearance before the end of the season and finished a mid-table campaign on 34 appearances.

-2024–25 and loan to Crawley Town
+2024–25 season and loan to Crawley Town

 During the first half of the 2024–25 season, Cox served as third-choice goalkeeper behind Mark Flekken and Hákon Valdimarsson and was an unused substitute during two EFL Cup matches.
 On 28 January 2025, he joined League One club Crawley Town on loan until the end of the 2024–25 season.
 Cox went straight into the starting lineup and suffered a torn hamstring during his third appearance, which necessitated his return to Brentford for treatment.
 He did not appear again before the end of the League One season, but returned to match play with Brentford B on 19 May 2025.

+2025–26 season and loan to Shrewsbury Town

+Behind new signing Caoimhín Kelleher and Hákon Valdimarsson in the pecking order, Cox failed to win a call into a matchday squad during the first half of the 2025–26 season.
+On 15 January 2026, he joined League Two club Shrewsbury Town on loan until the end of the season.
+Cox made 18 appearances during his spell and was voted the club's Young Player of the Year.